utsur0/Anti-Apple-Revoke/README.md

 ### Why Revoked = Reinstall?
  Its because of the way modern certificates function.
 Apple stores all the revoked certificates' serial numbers in a "trust store"  on your device and prevents you from resetting this unless you ***restore***.

-Want a bit more of an explanation on certificates?
-See:  **How Does It Work?**

 ---

 # How to Use